kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 - [assets](assets) - This folder contains 3 sub-directories datasets, history, and logs:
 	- [datasets/fruits/train](assets/datasets/fruits/train) - this folder consist of training images and corresponding JSON annotations file.
 	- [datasets/fruits/val](assets/datasets/fruits/val) - contains testing images and the JSON file with the annotations.
 	- [history](assets/history) - this directory holds (will hold) the training statistics - accuracy and losses.
-This statistics can also be logged in Tensorbord [[link]](https://www.tensorflow.org/tensorboard).
+This statistics can also be logged in Tensorbord [[link]](https://www.tensorflow.org/tensorboard) during model training.
 	- [logs](assets/logs) - trained model is saved here.
 For any particular model training instance a subdirectory will be created and model saved at each epoch.
 The created directory will be named in this format: {class_name}{date}T{time}, for example, the reposity contains  [fruit20200802T0017](assets/logs/fruit20200802T0017) for the model training that was initiated on Aug,2 2020 at 0017.
 - [evaluation](evaluation) - Trained model is evaluated using files in this directory.
 The folder contains the following dirs, subdirs and files:
 	- [metrics.pdf](evaluation/metrics.pdf) - This PDF files discusses the following: The original source of data (3 sources), the metrics used to evaluate the model and the perfomance of Mask R-CNN on fruit detection task based on those metrics.